InternetNZ/pyepp/docs/index.rst

 PyEPP
 =====

-TEST CHANGES FROM BRANCH 2.1.2 protocol to connect to any registry systems that support EPP and manage the registry objects.
+TEST CHANGES FROM BRANCH 2.1.2 + tag protocol to connect to any registry systems that support EPP and manage the registry objects.
 It supports the bellow RFCs: